Benjo23/bulk-rna-seq-pipeline/README.md

 Note:
 * Add `//` in front of the line to skip running the lines.
 * Adjust the memory and time as needed in `RNA_Seq.config` file.
+* This pipeline does not include `Trimmomatic`.
+Please check if the adapter content using `FastQC` before using nextflow.

 ### Future direction